tashtam/marrakech/admin/F-features.md

  - A fully working game (Task 15)
  - Option to play against a computer opponent (Task 16)
  - Option to play against an intelligent computer opponent (Task 17)
+ - AI vs AI !! (intelligent ai is obviously smarter than random ai)
+ - glass mode !! (every player only has one coin in the beginning)

 additional features...